Strength and Conditioning Certifications in 2021 - The Best!

 • Administering the training and certification within approved and standardized protocols.

-In that way, accreditation helps you identify which certs are good and helps you identify and avoid the bad ones.
+In that way, accreditation helps you identify which certs meet a minimum standard of quality.

 As far as accreditation goes, there are two major bodies concerned with that sort of authentication.